 - 13. Religious fellas and pilgrimages have turned some historical sites in a sort of Disneyland.

-- 14. Hiking Masada fortress can get you tremendously tired.
+- 14. Hiking Masada fortress is exhausting.

 - 15. Acting like a tourist can result in having so much fun.